Choose an install path¶

 Disable the plugin, stop harvest jobs, remove the symlink if you added one.
 Your native memory slot stays untouched.

-Path 3 — Optional Mem Engine as slot owner¶
+Path 3 — Optional Mem Engine as active memory backend¶

 Choose this when¶